wavemechanics/etype/README.md

 For example, you could have a custom error type that indicates that an error is temporary, or that it was the result of a timeout.

 These kinds of error type require a constructor and a couple of methods.
-But when these are written, the new error types fit right into the new techniques.
+But when these are written, the new error types fit right into the xerrors wrapping techniques.

 Here is an example of using a new type to indicate temporary errors.